 In addition to keeping things organized like our schedule, we like to keep an organized place for our family to work.
 We came up with a desk area that is central to our home.
-This area is just behind the kitchen bar and part of the open floor plan that is the living room and dining room.
-This has become our Family Command Center.
+This area is part of the open floor plan that is the living room and dining room.
+This has become our family command center.

 Creating a Family Command Center